AhmetUstaa/AhmetUstaa/README.md

 > I am interested in **software**, **cyber security**, **systems** and **networking**, and I am working on these topics.

-> My hobbies are 3D Printers and ceramic printing technology.
+> My hobbies are 3D Printer and ceramic printing technology.
+Design and production.

 > For the more information about me you can check also my LinkedIn profile, please.
 > * [Click for my LinkedIn Profile](https://www.linkedin.com/in/ahmetustaa/)